manili/VSDBabySoC/README.md

   * [This](https://github.com/The-OpenROAD-Project/OpenLane/blob/master/docs/source/hardening_macros.md) link contains info about building hard macros using OpenLANE.

 We'll leverage info of these links during the project to build the VSDBabySoC layout.

+## Other required tools

+Although OpenLANE integrates all required tools in its flow, sometimes we need to use a toolset direclt from our host OS/Ubuntu.
+As an example it is not possible to open GUI of the `Magic VLSI Layout` software from the OpenLANE docker container due to container command line nature.
+So we need to install the tool on our main OS/Ubuntu and open it from there (not the container).

+### Magic

+[Magic](https://github.com/RTimothyEdwards/magic) is a venerable VLSI layout tool, written in the 1980's at Berkeley by John Ousterhout, now famous primarily for writing the scripting interpreter language Tcl.
+Due largely in part to its liberal Berkeley open-source license, magic has remained popular with universities and small companies.
+The open-source license has allowed VLSI engineers with a bent toward programming to implement clever ideas and help magic stay abreast of fabrication technology.
+However, it is the well thought-out core algorithms which lend to magic the greatest part of its popularity.
+Magic is widely cited as being the easiest tool to use for circuit layout, even for people who ultimately rely on commercial tools for their product design flow.
+[Here](https://github.com/RTimothyEdwards/magic/blob/master/INSTALL) is how to install it on a machine.

 ## RVMYTH RTL2GDSII flow